Our Work

 ‘There are no words to express the abyss between isolation and having one ally’ (G. K. Chesterton).

-6. Raising Public Awareness
+6 Raising Public Awareness

-There are not that many specialist agencies working with families of prisoners and it is the responsibility of Bedford Row to promote solutions to sometimes very difficult problems amongst the public at large but in particular our peers who work in this area.
+There are not that many specialist agencies working with families of prisoners and it is the responsibility of Bedford Row to promote solutions to sometimes very difficult problems among the public at large but in particular our peers who work in this area.

-There is vast potential and talent amongst the focus group and allied to this is a strong motivation that an intelligent and perceptive agency can tap into to ease the distress that families inevitably feel when a member goes to prison.
+There is vast potential and talent within the focus group and allied to this is a strong motivation that an intelligent and perceptive agency can tap into to ease the distress that families inevitably feel when a member goes to prison.

-7. Research
+7 Research

 The findings of this Research have been used as a springboard for development of a variety of activities in the Project since publication in 2008.

-8. Re-integration of People Who Have Been in Prison
+8 Re-integration of People Who Have Been in Prison